PranshuSachan003/Calculator/division.md

   Then (I see the "divided number" as the result)

-  Scenario: ( Interleaving of multiple operators)
+  Scenario: ( Interleaving of more than one operator)

   Given (The calculator turns on)